MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ##### Recommendations

 - Use network segments to logically separate and monitor components.
-- Use micro-segmentation capabilities that are native to NSX-T to restrict network communication between application components.
+- Use micro-segmentation capabilities that are native to VMware NSX-T Data Center to restrict network communication between application components.
 - Use a centralized routing appliance to secure and optimize routing between segments.
 - Use staggered tier-1 routers when network segmentation is driven by organizational security or networking policies, compliance requirements, business units, departments, or environments.